6 Facts About Lisp

 - Select the Close button to close the Load/Unload Applications dialog box

-How To Learn Lisp Programming Language
+How to Learn Lisp Programming Language

 There are many different dialect options to consider as you explore ways to learn Lisp.
 The shared structure of both the syntax and data make Lisp a popular programming language to learn.
 For others, it’s a frustrating language to learn due to the number of parentheses.

-Start by following instructions to install Lisp.
+Start by following the instructions to install Lisp.
 You can then find easy tutorial steps and example tasks to write the following units in Lisp:

 - List processing

 There are many books available to learn and practice Lips.
 Look for Successful Lisp: How to Understand and Use Common Lisp and other popular books for grasping the basics of this programming language.
 You can also find many online courses and tutorial videos for step-by-step visual instructions.